2024 Famous Idaho Potato Bowl

 The 2024 Famous Idaho Potato Bowl was a college football bowl game played on December 23, 2024, at Albertsons Stadium located in Boise, Idaho.
 The 28th annual Famous Idaho Potato Bowl game featured Northern Illinois and Fresno State.
 The game began at approximately 12:30 p.m.
 MST and aired on ESPN.
 The Famous Idaho Potato Bowl was one of the 2024–25 bowl games concluding the 2024 FBS football season.
-The title sponsor of the game was the Idaho Potato Commission.
+The game was sponsored by the Idaho Potato Commission.

 Teams

 Consistent with conference tie-ins, the game featured Northern Illinois from the Mid-American Conference (MAC) and Fresno State from the Mountain West Conference.
 This was the second meeting of these teams in a Famous Idaho Potato Bowl; the teams met in the 2010 Humanitarian Bowl when the bowl was known by that name—Northern Illinois won, 40–17.

 Northern Illinois Huskies

 Northern Illinois ended their regular season with a 7–5 record (4–4 in conference) after winning three of their final four games.
 The Huskies faced one ranked team during the season, defeating Notre Dame, 16–14, on September 7.